Mohanalavala/HealthApp/Contributions/Tejaswi/README.md

 </table>
 ## Half day 1

-I accepted the invitation sent from the team member related to Health App and I pulled repo to the Local Machine.
+I accepted the invitation sent from one of the team member related to Health App and I pulled repo to the Local Machine.
 I accepted the Jira invitation Sent from the team member and created the account from Jira.I started working on the tasks assigned to me by one of my team member.
 Joined a zoom meeting on 08/21/2020 and discussed about the client requirements.
 I also started working on adding the Team members in the Readme.md file and i have started my commits.